 Things you don’t need in your c-section bag

-The main difference of things you don’t need is what you will need in labor.
+The main difference between things you don’t need is what you will need in labor.

 You really likely won’t need any time-consuming items if you have a scheduled c-section.
 That means no playing cards, no videos, none of that.

-Yes, it is possible that you’ll be bored after the baby, but I find that you can either sleep or fill out some boring paperwork after the baby is born.
+Yes, it is possible that you’ll be bored after your new baby arrives, but I find that you can either sleep or fill out some boring paperwork after the baby is born.
 I have rarely seen any new moms playing cards in my almost 20 years of doing this job.

 You still will likely want a tablet and phone, as I fear regular TV channels don’t hold a candle to Netflix, so having other options can be nice.